 - Have an automated process in the warehouse to photograph the boxes, including the inside, before sealing them with tape.

-- Provide proof of invalidity – photographs, screenshots, etc., when disputing a chargeback.
+- When disputing a chargeback, provide proof of invalidity – photographs, screenshots, etc.

-- For ASN violations, take screenshots or text files and submit them from Vendor Central.
+- Take screenshots or text files for ASN violations and submit them from Vendor Central.